w3c/wpub/explainers/wpub-explainer.md

 ### Packaging

-The working group has not yet formally addressed the issue of packaging, although it is central to many publishing use cases.
-The working group is writing a packaging spec (package format still to be decided) that is less ambitious than the Web Packaging work but allows for quick deployment.
+The working group has decided to adopt a lightweight version of the [ISO standardization of Zip](https://www.iso.org/standard/60101.html), with some restrictions.
+We require a packaging standard that is easy to implement and ready for markey now.
 This packaging will be aimed at any module.
-We are carefully monitoring the [web packaging](https://github.com/WICG/webpackage) effort.
+We are carefully monitoring the [web packaging](https://github.com/WICG/webpackage) effort for future us.

 ## Acknowledgments